How Immigrants File Taxes in the United States (Step-by-Step Guide)

 - Records of any tax payments made

-Tax records serve multiple purposes beyond tax filing.
-They provide documentation of income for loan applications, rental applications, and immigration proceedings.
+Tax records serve multiple purposes beyond filing.
+They document income for loan applications, rental applications, and immigration proceedings.
 They allow you to verify past information if questions arise later.

 What to Do If You Receive an IRS Notice

-Receiving a letter from the IRS in your mailbox can feel alarming.
-But IRS notices are not always serious.
-Many are routine requests for information or simple corrections.
+Receiving a letter from the IRS can feel alarming.
+But many notices are routine — simple requests for information or minor corrections.

 Read it carefully.
 The notice will explain what the IRS is communicating, what they need from you, and the deadline for responding.

 Respond to the specific issue.
-If the notice is asking you to verify a piece of information or provide documentation, gather that documentation and respond within the timeframe given.
+If the notice asks for documentation, gather it and respond within the timeframe given.

 Seek help if needed.
-If you do not understand the notice or if it involves a significant issue, a tax professional can help you respond appropriately.
-VITA also provides assistance with IRS notices.
+If you do not understand the notice or if it involves a significant issue, a tax professional or VITA can help you respond appropriately.

 Filing taxes for the first time as an immigrant is the hardest year.
 The forms are unfamiliar.
 The process is new.
 The anxiety is real.